vit100/xs2a/consent-management/cms-standalone-service/README.md

 - An endpoint to update consent usage counter (decrements usage value by 1 use) and log the information on account/operation etc the consent was used for
 - An endpoint to retrieve the AIS consent by its external identifier.
 - An endpoint to retrieve the AIS consent status by its external identifier.
-- An endpoint to retrieve the SCA status of AIS Consent authorisation by external consent identifier and external authorisation identifier.
+- An endpoint to retrieve the SCA status of consent authorisation by external consent identifier and external authorisation identifier.
 - An endpoint to update the AIS consent status by its external identifier.
 - An endpoint to update the AIS consent aspsp data.